-Abstentions will be counted as present for the purposes of this vote but are not counted as votes cast and therefore will have no effect on the election of directors.
-Broker non-votes will not be counted as present, are not entitled to vote on this proposal and will have no effect on the election of directors.
+Abstentions are not counted as votes cast and therefore will have no effect on the election of directors.
+Broker non-votes will not be counted as votes cast and therefore will have no effect on the election of directors.

 Election Process and Voting Standard